Where to exchange money in Prague and how much?

 In case you prefer withdrawing money from an ATM, please avoid Euronet Worldwide machines (of course, they are strategically located everywhere downtown, actually all over Europe).

 Once their ATMs detect a foreign card, they will push you to withdraw a high amount of money – like 10 000 CZK – for this amount you can get 160 large tap beers.
-Any other machines are ok (not best, just ok, you will always lose some money on transaction fees, withdrawal fees, etc. but of course it also depends on your bank or if your are EU citizen or not).
+Any other machines are ok (not best, just ok, you will always lose some money on transaction fees, withdrawal fees, etc. but of course it also depends on your bank or if you are EU citizen or not).

 But what is important?
 Always choose on the ATM screen the option “without conversion” when clicking on the screen and trying to get through all the confusing options.